 The writing competition is the "entrance exam" to be eligible for participation in a law journal.
-Our journals are nationally revered (the BC Law Review ranks #23 out of literally thousands of other journals) and it is an honor and challenge to be involved in one.
-The five journals by name are the Boston College Law Review, the Boston College Environmental Affairs Law Review, the Boston College Journal of Law and Social Justice, the Boston College International & Comparative Law Review, and the Uniform Commercial Code Reporter-Digest.
+Our journals are nationally revered (the BC Law Review ranks #22 out of literally thousands of other journals) and it is an honor and challenge to be involved in one.
+The two journals by name are the Boston College Law Review, and the Uniform Commercial Code Reporter-Digest.

 Here's how the competition works: the top 5 students achieving the highest GPAs in each section will automatically be invited to join a journal of their choice.
-All other students will participate in the competition by submitting a memorandum (based on materials provided) and a submission of citation exercises.
+All other students will participate in the competition by submitting a memorandum (based on materials provided), citation exercises, and a personal statement.
 The top 5 memos from the competition will also be invited to join a journal of their choice.
 The remaining positions on the journals will be filled by students who did the best based on a combination of their memo, the citation exercise, and their 1L grades (not counting the elective).
 Journal materials are picked up immediately after your last final exam in the spring and due between 10 and 12 days later.

+Additionally, BC Law has several online journals that have a separate sign-up process such as the Intellectual Property Technology Forum that students can get involved in as early as their 1L year.
 Anyone who isn't selected to join a journal can still write a note of publishable quality under a faculty member, either independently or in conjunction with a seminar.